KingKowa/Personal-Portfolio-MobileVersion/README.md

 4. Use media queries to make sure the website displays correctly on desktop screens.

+5. Add hidden mobile menu to the mobile version of the project.

 ## Built With :
 Major languages : HTML5, CSS3
 Frameworks